 - Coffee makers with lights and readouts

-You don’t necessarily need to unplug everything, you may be able to just flip the power switch.
-Electronics that you can turn off — such as computer monitors and speakers, towel warmers, lights, toasters, or toaster ovens — can just be turned off.
+You don’t necessarily need to unplug everything, you may be able to just flip a power switch.
+Electronics that you can truly turn off — such as computer monitors and speakers, towel warmers, lights, toasters, or toaster ovens — can just be turned off.
 Most of these appliances do not use energy after you turn off the power switch.
+For the ones that do, there’s an easy solution: power strips.

 Avoid Unnecessarily Charging Batteries